crownstone/crownstone-sdk/hub/README.md

 - Install the Crownstone app.
 - Create a Crownstone account.
-- Add the Crownstone USB dongle, and other Crownstones to your sphere.
+- Add the Crownstone to your sphere.
     - Make sure the Crownstone is powered.
     - In the sphere overview, click the `(+)` button at the bottom right.
     - Select `Crownstone`.